US military strikes another Houthi-controlled site after warning ships to avoid parts of Red Sea

 U.S. Ambassador Linda Thomas-Greenfield and U.K. Ambassador Barbara Woodward insisted the attacks were in self-defense.
 “So de-escalation needs to happen," Thomas-Greenfield said.
 "It needs to happen from the Houthis who are putting all of our shipping lines in jeopardy.”

-AP writer Jon Gambrell reported from Dubai, United Arab Emirates.
-AP writers Ahmed Al-Haj in Sanaa, Yemen; Bassem Mroue in Beirut, Jill Lawless in London, Nasser Karimi in Tehran; Fatima Hussein, Ellen Knickmeyer and Chris Megerian in Washington; Seung Min Kim in Emmaus, Pennsylvania; and Edith M. Lederer at the United Nations contributed to this report.
+Gambrell reported from Dubai, United Arab Emirates.
+Associated Press writers Ahmed Al-Haj in Sanaa, Yemen; Bassem Mroue in Beirut, Jill Lawless in London, Nasser Karimi in Tehran; Fatima Hussein, Ellen Knickmeyer and Chris Megerian in Washington; Seung Min Kim in Emmaus, Pennsylvania; and Edith M. Lederer at the United Nations contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.